 And the MCP equivalent is just: "Show me California wines approved since January 2025."

-For coding agents — tools like Claude Code, Cursor, Windsurf — this is a natural fit.
-An agent building an application that needs beverage data can discover the MCP tools, query for exactly what it needs, and integrate the results into whatever it's building.
-No documentation deep-dive required.
-The tool descriptions are the documentation.
+For coding agents — tools like Claude Code, Cursor, Windsurf — that is the useful part.
+An agent building an application can discover the MCP tools, query for the beverage data it needs, and keep working without making you stop and translate the request into HTTP.

 Who uses which

-In practice, the access methods tend to map to different workflows:
+Roughly, the access methods map to different jobs:

-The lines between these are blurry by design.
+The lines between these are blurry on purpose.
 A developer might start by asking Claude a question via MCP, get a feel for the data, then drop into the CLI to iterate on filters, and finally write SDK code for the production version.
-Same data, same auth, different interfaces for different moments.
+Same data, same auth, different interface.

 Get started

-Every plan includes API access, starting with 10,000 free records per month.
-The SDKs, CLI, and MCP server are all open source and documented at docs.colacloud.us.
+Every plan includes API access to 2015-forward records, starting with 10,000 free list records per month.
+The SDKs and CLI are open source, and the MCP server is documented at docs.colacloud.us.